LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib.md

 description: An list of entries for LethalLib modding topics and the basis for all LethalLib guides on this wiki.
 ---
 # LethalLib mod creation basics
+This page will go over all the basics needed to start making mods using LethalLib.
+At the bottom of this page you can branch out to whatever specific part of the game you'd like to mod from there.

 ## LethalLib requirements
 To begin with LethalLib development, you will need the following mods: